-A building certifier must undertake continuing professional development in accordance with an approved scheme to ensure they constantly keep informed of developments in building design and practice, business management principles, and the law relevant to performing building certifying functions.
+A building certifier must commit to a process of continuing education to ensure they constantly keep informed of developments in building design and practice, business management principles, and the law relevant to performing building certifying functions.

 3. A building certifier must comply with legislative requirements.